jsperger/MTurkForResearchers/MTurk Training Presentation.md

 ---

-# A Brief Note on Time Estimates
+# Providing Good Time Estimates

 Providing accurate time estimates is one of the most important things you can do as a requester.

-* The average worker on Mechanical Turk probably reads more slowly than you
+* The average worker on Mechanical Turk probably reads more slowly than you do
 * Keep in mind that you've seen your study materials before.
-Even if you try to read carefully you'll probably still end up skimming if you try to estimate the completion time for your own study.
+Even if you try to read carefully you'll probably still end up skimming if you try to estimate the completion time for your own study

 For short studies try to avoid giving a range of times.
 A "1-3 Minute Study" which pays fifteen cents could correspond to hourly wages of $9.00/hr, $4.50/hr, or $3.00/hr.